TomArdron/TomArdron/README.md

 - 👋 Hi, I’m @TomArdron
 - 👀 I’m interested in anything data!
-- 🚀 Looking for Summer 2022 internships
+- 🚀 Looking for full time Data Analyst roles
-- 🌱 I’m currently studying for a Master's in Data Analytics
+- 🌱 I’m recently graduated with a Master's in Data Analytics
-- 📫 How to reach me ... tardron@clarku.edu
+- 📫 How to reach me ... tardron10@gmail.com

 <!---
 TomArdron/TomArdron is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.